nathalia-dev/jobly-frontend/README.md

 jobly-backend is the backend part of Jobly: A full stack application that shows jobs oportunities and enable the user to apply for them.
 Also, it provides information about each company that is offering a job.

-for jobly-frontend, please click [here](https://github.com/nathalia-dev/jobly-backend).
+for jobly-backtend, please click [here](https://github.com/nathalia-dev/jobly-backend).

 ## Project Motivation